-LIBOR, Lies, And Damn Lies.
+LIBOR, Lies, And Damn Lies

 Lies they tell us.
-If I hear another lie…, I think I'm going to explode.
+If I hear another lie...
+I think I'm going to explode.- Naked Aggression

 Earlier this week I reacted to the "scandalous news" that there was public record of a controversial instruction from a senior manager of Barclay's (NYSE:BCS) to a Barclay's employee, with a sort of journalistic shrug: " Trust The Bank Of England?
 The Big Banks Do."
 The news was that during the Crisis, a Barclays manager told the bank's LIBOR submitter that the LIBOR rate submissions must be reduced due to " pressure from the Bank of England ((BofE))."